Fishest/school/_posts/2010-05-06-final-project-result.markdown

 The edge weight function could be any form of binary distance function such that differences between neighboring pixels above and below a constant threshold become 1 and 0 respectively.
-Relating this to the cost map, 0 indicates that there is strong evidence for a natural boundary while 1 indicates no such evidence.
+Relating this to the cost map, 0 indicates that there was strong evidence for a natural boundary while 1 indicates no such evidence.

 {% highlight python %}